 Biomedical Awardees on the Frontlines of the COVID-19 Response

-"As soon as we realized the role of these proteins...we were really in a good position to start to investigate which are the cells that this virus might actually target."
+"We realized the role of these proteins...[and] were in a good position to start to investigate which cells this virus might target."

-"As soon as we realized the role of these proteins...we were really in a good position to start to investigate which are the cells that this virus might actually target."
+"We realized the role of these proteins...[and] were in a good position to start to investigate which cells this virus might target."

 Several of our biomedical research awardees have found their work unlocking critical questions on the frontlines of the COVID-19 response.

-- Excellence Awardee Jose Ordovas-Montanes (2019) of MIT and now Boston Children’s Hospital has identified specific cells in the body that appear to be targeted by the coronavirus, a development that could help in the search for finding a cure.
+- Excellence Awardee Jose Ordovas-Montanes (2019) of MIT and now Boston Children’s Hospital identified specific cells in the body targeted by the coronavirus.

 - Excellence Awardee Yonatan Grad (2015) of Harvard’s Chan School of Public Health was cited in the Boston Globe for his work to estimate the optimal social distancing time to both flatten the curve and reduce overall disease burden.
 CNN’s Anderson Cooper picked up the story in this interview with Grad.